Lucha House Party: The original trio (2018–2020)

 On the October 29 episode of Raw, Lucha House Party joined the Raw brand as Kalisto and Dorado defeated The Revival (Dash Wilder and Scott Dawson) in a tag team match.
 Lucha House Party continued to compete on Raw and 205 Live as they feuded with Revival on Raw, defeating them in various Lucha House Rules matches which stipulated that any member of Lucha House Party was allowed to compete.
 The entire Lucha House Party represented Team Raw against Team SmackDown in a losing effort at Survivor Series.
 Lucha House Party's winning streak finally ended against Revival on the January 14, 2019 episode of Raw as Revival defeated Metalik and Kalisto in a tag team match.
 After briefly feuding with Jinder Mahal and The Singh Brothers (Samir Singh and Sunil Singh), Lucha House Party began feuding with Lars Sullivan, losing to him via disqualification in a handicap match at Super Show-Down and a handicap elimination match on the June 10 episode of Raw.
 Metalik and Dorado would then begin a brief feud with Singh Brothers by trading wins with them on 205 Live.

 After losing to The O.C.
-(A.J.
-Styles, Luke Gallows and Karl Anderson) twice on Raw, Lucha House Party was drafted to the SmackDown brand in the 2019 draft on October 11.
+(AJ Styles, Luke Gallows and Karl Anderson) twice on Raw, Lucha House Party was drafted to the SmackDown brand in the 2019 draft on October 11.
 Kalisto debuted for SmackDown on the October 25 episode of SmackDown by defeating Drew Gulak while Metalik and Dorado debuted for the brand on the December 6 episode of SmackDown by competing in a fatal four-way elimination match to determine the #1 contenders for the SmackDown Tag Team Championship won by The Revival.
 Metalik and Dorado participated in a tag team turmoil match for the Tag Team World Cup at the Crown Jewel pay-per-view, where they were the first team to be eliminated by Dolph Ziggler and Robert Roode.
 At Survivor Series, Metalik and Dorado represented SmackDown in an interbrand tag team battle royal won by Ziggler and Roode while Kalisto represented SmackDown against Raw's Akira Tozawa and NXT's Lio Rush in a triple threat match for Rush's NXT Cruiserweight Championship, which Rush retained.
 On December 30, Kalisto injured his shoulder during a tag team match against The Revival at a live event, putting him out of action.